Skip to main content

 International Schools with Other Languages of Instruction

-For families seeking education in languages other than English, Japan has a few renowned international schools:
+For families seeking education in languages other than English, Japan has some renowned international schools.

 • Curriculum: German curricula, High school diploma Abitur, Fachoberschulreife, Realschulabschluss, Hauptschulabschluss